ordercloud-api/ordercloud-dotnet-sdk/README.md

 await client.Users.PatchAsync(buyerId, userId, new PartialUser { Active = true });
 ```

-`PartialUser` is type provided out of the box by the SDK (and similarly for all models with a corresponding PATCH endpoint).
+`PartialUser` is a type provided out of the box by the SDK (and similarly for all models with a corresponding PATCH endpoint).
 A couple things to note about `PartialUser`:

 1. It has all the same strongly-typed properties as `User`; in fact, it inherits from `User`.

 2. What makes it different from `User` is how it gets serialized to JSON when the the API call is made.
 Instead of serializing _all_ properties, it only serializes those that are _explicitly set_.
-(In this example, `{"Active":true}` is sent in the request body.)
-This behavior is important to understand - once you set a property, you cannot "remove" it, even by setting it to `null`, for example.
+(In this example, `{"Active":true}` is all that's sent in the request body.)
+This behavior is important to understand - once you set a property, you cannot "remove" it, even by setting it to `null`.

 ## FAQ